 Infants with normal tone can be lifted with the parent's hands placed under the armpits, while hypotonic infants tend to slip between the hands as the infant's arms rise unresistingly upward.

-Note: Hypotonia is often a symptom of a bigger problem, often times atrributable to Dr. and/or hospital error (medical malpractice).
-If your baby is diagnosed with hypotonia, cerebral palsy, erbs palsy, brachial plexus, or other related problems and you are concerned that it may have been caused by a mistake or negligence, you should contact the Law offices of Jason A. Waechter for review.
+Note: Hypotonia is often a symptom of a bigger problem, often times atrributable to doctor and/or hospital error (medical malpractice).
+If your baby is diagnosed with hypotonia, cerebral palsy, erbs palsy, brachial plexus, or other related problems and you are concerned that it may have been caused by a mistake or negligence, you should contact the Law offices of Jason A. Waechter at (800) 708-5433 for review.
 There is no fee for this service.

 What to expect at your health care provider's office: